 Here is the list of procedures contained in SYSC.PROCLIB (from the $INDEX member):

-ALGOFC MVT ALGOL Compile ALGOFCG MVT ALGOL Compile & Execute ALGOFCL MVT ALGOL Compile & Link-Edit ALGOFCLG MVT ALGOL Compile, Link-Edit, & Execute ASM$C Assembler XF (patched for macro xref) Compile ASM$CG Assembler XF (patched for macro xref) Compile & Execute ASM$CL Assembler XF (patched for macro xref) Compile & Link-Edit ASM$CLG Assembler XF (patched for macro xref) Compile, Link-Edit, & Execute ASMGC Assembler G (Waterloo) Compile ASMGCG Assembler G (Waterloo) Compile & Execute ASMGCL Assembler G (Waterloo) Compile & Link-Edit ASMGCLG Assembler G (Waterloo) Compile, Link-Edit, & Execute ASMXC Assembler XF (IFOX00) Compile ASMXCG Assembler XF (IFOX00) Compile & Execute ASMXCL Assembler XF (IFOX00) Compile & Link-Edit ASMXCLG Assembler XF (IFOX00) Compile, Link-Edit, & Execute ASSIST Execute ASSIST A68C ALGOL 68c (Cambridge) Compile & Execute A68CL ALGOL 68c (Cambridge) Compile & Link-Edit A68CLG ALGOL 68c (Cambridge) Compile, Link-Edit, & Execute A68LG ALGOL 68c (Cambridge) Link-Edit & Execute A68XREF ALGOL 68c (Cambridge) Print Cross Reference COBUC MVT COBOL Compile COBUCG MVT COBOL Compile & Execute COBUCL MVT COBOL Compile & Link-Edit COBUCLG MVT COBOL Compile, Link-Edit, & Execute COBUL MVT COBOL Link-Edit & Execute FORTGC MVT FORTRAN IV (G) Compile FORTGCL MVT FORTRAN IV (G) Compile & Link-Edit FORTGCLD MVT FORTRAN IV (G) Compile & Execute FORTGCLG MVT FORTRAN IV (G) Compile, Link-Edit, & Execute FORTGLG MVT FORTRAN IV (G) Link-Edit & Execute FORTHC MVT FORTRAN IV (H) Compile FORTHCL MVT FORTRAN IV (H) Compile & Link-Edit FORTHCLD MVT FORTRAN IV (H) Compile & Execute FORTHCLG MVT FORTRAN IV (H) Compile, Link-Edit, & Execute FORTHLG MVT FORTRAN IV (H) Link-Edit & Execute MORT MORTRAN Translate MORTGC MORTRAN Translate & Compile (FORTRAN IV [G]) MORTGCG MORTRAN Translate, Compile (FORTRAN IV [G]), & Execute MORTGCL MORTRAN Translate, Compile (FORTRAN IV [G]), & Link-Edit MORTGCLG MORTRAN Translate, Compile (FORTRAN IV [G]), Link-Edit, & Execute MORTHC MORTRAN Translate & Compile (FORTRAN IV [H]) MORTHCG MORTRAN Translate, Compile (FORTRAN IV [H]), & Execute MORTHCL MORTRAN Translate, Compile (FORTRAN IV [H]), & Link-Edit MORTHCLG MORTRAN Translate, Compile (FORTRAN IV [H]), Link-Edit, & Execute PL1DFC MVT PL/I (F) Compile (object deck output) PL1LFC MVT PL/I (F) Compile (load library output) PL1LFCG MVT PL/I (F) Compile & Execute PL1LFCL MVT PL/I (F) Compile & Link-Edit PL1LFCLG MVT PL/I (F) Compile, Link-Edit, & Execute PL1LFG MVT PL/I (F) Execute (Loader) PL1LFLG MVT PL/I (F) Link-Edit & Execute PL360C PL360 Compile PL360CG PL360 Compile & Execute PL360CL PL360 Compile & Link-Edit PL360CLG PL360 Compile, Link-Edit, & Execute P8PASC Pascal 8000 Compile P8PASCAL Pascal 8000 Compile & Execute P8PASCL Pascal 8000 Compile & Link-Edit P8PASCLG Pascal 8000 Compile, Link-Edit, & Execute P8PASINC Pascal 8000 include directive for P8PASCL & P8PASCLG RPGEC MVT RPG Compile RPGECL MVT RPG Compile & Link-Edit RPGECLG MVT RPG Compile, Link-Edit, & Execute RPGELG MVT RPG Link-Edit & Execute SBPASCAL S.U.N.Y.
-Stony Brook Pascal Compile & Execute SIMC SIMULA Compile SIMCG SIMULA Compile & Execute SIMCL SIMULA Compile & Link-Edit SIMCLG SIMULA Compile, Link-Edit, & Execute SNOBOL4 SNOBOL 4 Compile & Execute SORT MVT Sort/Merge SORTD MVT Sort/Merge STPASCAL Stanford Pascal Compile & Execute WATFIV Waterloo FORTRAN IV Execute XPLA Compiler Generator Syntax Analyzer XPLC Compiler Generator Compile XPLCG Compiler Generator Compile & Execute XPLG Compiler Generator Execute
+$INDEX This member ALGOFC MVT ALGOL Compile ALGOFCG MVT ALGOL Compile & Execute ALGOFCL MVT ALGOL Compile & Link-Edit ALGOFCLG MVT ALGOL Compile, Link-Edit, & Execute ASM$C Assembler XF (patched for macro xref) Compile ASM$CG Assembler XF (patched for macro xref) Compile & Execute ASM$CL Assembler XF (patched for macro xref) Compile & Link-Edit ASM$CLG Assembler XF (patched for macro xref) Compile, Link-Edit, & Execute ASMGC Assembler G (Waterloo) Compile ASMGCG Assembler G (Waterloo) Compile & Execute ASMGCL Assembler G (Waterloo) Compile & Link-Edit ASMGCLG Assembler G (Waterloo) Compile, Link-Edit, & Execute ASMXC Assembler XF (IFOX00) Compile ASMXCG Assembler XF (IFOX00) Compile & Execute ASMXCL Assembler XF (IFOX00) Compile & Link-Edit ASMXCLG Assembler XF (IFOX00) Compile, Link-Edit, & Execute ASSIST Execute ASSIST A68C ALGOL 68c (Cambridge) Compile A68CG ALGOL 68c (Cambridge) Compile & Execute A68CL ALGOL 68c (Cambridge) Compile & Link-Edit A68CLG ALGOL 68c (Cambridge) Compile, Link-Edit, & Execute A68LG ALGOL 68c (Cambridge) Link-Edit & Execute A68XREF ALGOL 68c (Cambridge) Print Cross Reference BASIC360 Ed Liss' BASIC360 compiler COBUC MVT COBOL Compile COBUCG MVT COBOL Compile & Execute COBUCL MVT COBOL Compile & Link-Edit COBUCLG MVT COBOL Compile, Link-Edit, & Execute COBUL MVT COBOL Link-Edit & Execute FORTGC MVT FORTRAN IV (G) Compile FORTGCL MVT FORTRAN IV (G) Compile & Link-Edit FORTGCLD MVT FORTRAN IV (G) Compile & Execute FORTGCLG MVT FORTRAN IV (G) Compile, Link-Edit, & Execute FORTGLG MVT FORTRAN IV (G) Link-Edit & Execute FORTHC MVT FORTRAN IV (H) Compile FORTHCL MVT FORTRAN IV (H) Compile & Link-Edit FORTHCLD MVT FORTRAN IV (H) Compile & Execute FORTHCLG MVT FORTRAN IV (H) Compile, Link-Edit, & Execute FORTHLG MVT FORTRAN IV (H) Link-Edit & Execute GCCC GCC Compile GCCCL GCC Compile & Link-Edit GCCCLG GCC Compile, Link-Edit, & Execute MORT MORTRAN Translate MORTGC MORTRAN Translate & Compile (FORTRAN IV -G-) MORTGCG MORTRAN Translate, Compile (FORTRAN IV -G-), & Execute MORTGCL MORTRAN Translate, Compile (FORTRAN IV -G-), & Link-Edit MORTGCLG MORTRAN Translate, Compile (FORTRAN IV -G-), Link-Edit, & Execute MORTHC MORTRAN Translate & Compile (FORTRAN IV -H-) MORTHCG MORTRAN Translate, Compile (FORTRAN IV -H-), & Execute MORTHCL MORTRAN Translate, Compile (FORTRAN IV -H-), & Link-Edit MORTHCLG MORTRAN Translate, Compile (FORTRAN IV -H-), Link-Edit, & Execute PL1DFC MVT PL/I (F) Compile (object deck output) PL1LFC MVT PL/I (F) Compile (load library output) PL1LFCG MVT PL/I (F) Compile & Execute PL1LFCL MVT PL/I (F) Compile & Link-Edit PL1LFCLG MVT PL/I (F) Compile, Link-Edit, & Execute PL1LFG MVT PL/I (F) Execute (Loader) PL1LFLG MVT PL/I (F) Link-Edit & Execute PL360C PL360 Compile PL360CG PL360 Compile & Execute PL360CL PL360 Compile & Link-Edit PL360CLG PL360 Compile, Link-Edit, & Execute P8PASC Pascal 8000 Compile P8PASCAL Pascal 8000 Compile & Execute P8PASCL Pascal 8000 Compile & Link-Edit P8PASCLG Pascal 8000 Compile, Link-Edit, & Execute P8PASINC Pascal 8000 include directive for P8PASCL & P8PASCLG RECV370 Jim Morrison's RECV370 RPGEC MVT RPG Compile RPGECL MVT RPG Compile & Link-Edit RPGECLG MVT RPG Compile, Link-Edit, & Execute RPGELG MVT RPG Link-Edit & Execute SBPASCAL S.U.N.Y.
+Stony Brook Pascal Compile & Execute SIMC SIMULA Compile SIMCG SIMULA Compile & Execute SIMCL SIMULA Compile & Link-Edit SIMCLG SIMULA Compile, Link-Edit, & Execute SNOBOL4 SNOBOL 4 Compile & Execute SORT MVT Sort/Merge SORTD MVT Sort/Merge SPIT370 SPITBOL/370 Compile & Execute STPASCAL Stanford Pascal Compile & Execute WATFIV Waterloo FORTRAN IV Execute XMIT370 Jim Morrison's XMIT370 XPLA Compiler Generator Syntax Analyzer XPLC Compiler Generator Compile XPLCG Compiler Generator Compile & Execute XPLG Compiler Generator Execute

 Some of these procedures duplicate similar procedures in SYS1.PROCLIB, and perhaps SYS2.PROCLIB also, if you have SYS2.PROCLIB defined in your system and have installed some of these compilers.
 The version in this library will be located first, because the modification of the JES2 procedure places the DD statement for this library first in the concatenation.
 If for any reason you still want to execute a similar procedure from the other library(s), you will need to modify the JES2 procedure to allow procedure library specification in JCL.
 That is not difficult to do and is described at: How can I execute catalogued procedures from a library other than SYS1.PROCLIB?